 Student Wireless Information

 A comprehensive wireless network has been installed in King Hall to provide internet access to all major public areas.
-MoobileNetX is a newly created wireless network that utilizes enhancements in wireless security.
+MoobileNetX is a recently created wireless network that utilizes enhancements in wireless security.
 Some configuration may be necessary to configure your computer to access this new system.
-The older MoobileNet will continue to operate in parallel with the new system to allow for legacy users.
+The older MoobileNet network will continue to operate in parallel with the new system to allow for legacy users.
 All new users are encouraged to use the more secure MoobileNetX network.

 For more information about wireless computing on campus or specific information about configuring your laptop please visit the IET Wireless Computing website .